avihsa/bee_os/README.md

 We were using an discovery iot node with an stm32l475.
 By studying the cortex m4 programming manual it was quite simple to create a custom rtos.

+It is called bee_os, because when the used stm was shutdown, it always stopped at a funny memory location.

 ## Import library

 - load realtime_library as project to workspace